 And a Garter swatch cast on and bound off the same.
 Isn’t it nice?

 To be sure, I asked Hélène Magnússon – French woman living in Iceland and designing knitwear inspired by its tradition – if she knew this BO.
 She says it’s known and used in Iceland but not typically Icelandic.
 She teaches it in her workshops and supposes she gave the name to this method indirectly.

-And if I had to find a BO which has a similar looking to the German Twisted CO, it’s because I had to finish this little cowl in Broken seed stitch begun with German CO, and on cowls, 2 edges are visible.
+And if I had to find a BO that had a similar looking to the German Twisted CO, it was because I had to finish this little cowl in Broken seed stitch begun with German CO, and on cowls, 2 edges are visible.

-The cowl pattern will be offered as a free download shortly.
-Stay tuned!
+The cowl pattern is offered as a free download.
+Enjoy 🙂

 Thank you for this!
 I’m always looking for a matching BO and CO, and love these.